 (1) Procedure.
 All events shall, through that event's organizer, board of directors, charity foundation or designee ("organizer") apply for city council authorization to hold the event through the office of the city clerk no later than sixty (60) days before the event's proposed date.
 There shall be a grace period through December 31, 2017, during which applications will be accepted beyond the prescribed due date.
 Prior to application with the city council, the event shall file and receive approval from all applicable city departments, boards, and commissions.
-Copies of such approved applications, including along with documentation of any fees, donations, in-kind donations paid as part of said application(s), shall be included as part of the city council application.
+Copies of such approved applications, including along with documentation of any fees, donations, in-kind donations paid as part of said application.